planestraveler/git-starteam/README.md

 * Automatically create the Git repository (as a bare repo) with the `-c` option.
 * Expand StarTeam keywords with the `-k` option.
 * Select the StarTeam user and password with the `-U <user>` and `--password` options.
+* Specify a file containing a mapping of user names to emails with `-m <mailMappingFile>`.
+  This mapping will be used in case the user performing the conversion does not have the required administrator access to extract email addresses from the StarTeam server.
+* Specify the domain to append to StarTeam user names with `-d <domain>`.
+This mapping will be used in case the user performing the conversion does not have the required administrator access to extract email addresses from the StarTeam server, and an explicit mapping cannot be found in the mail mapping file if one is provided with the `-m <mailMappingFile>` command line option.

 The first three modes can: